andreahn/voting-app/README.md

 openssl genrsa 2048 > ca-key.pem
 ```

 For the next few commands you may be prompted to enter some information.
 For Common Name, enter "MariaDB admin".
-You can skip everything else (just click enter)
+You can skip everything else (just press enter)
 ```
 openssl req -new -x509 -nodes -days 365000 -key ca-key.pem -out ca-cert.pem
 openssl req -newkey rsa:2048 -days 365000 -nodes -keyout server-key.pem -out server-req.pem